 A force-out foul is an active call when the disc is caught out-of-bounds and you believe it would have been in-bounds except for a force-out foul.
 When this occurs, play stops and resumes with a check.
-Note that an in or out call is separate from, and unrelated to, an up or down call.
+It is also considered to be a force-out foul if a receiver catches the disc and lands on a player in such a way that their first point of contact becomes out-of-bounds when it would have otherwise been in-bounds.
+Remember that an in or out call is separate from, and unrelated to, an up or down call.
 When up or down is not an active observer call, it is the players' responsibility to call up or down, and up or down is not considered when making an in or out call.
 Possession, however, is considered.
 If the receiver loses possession and then regains possession, or bobbles the disc for a period before gaining possession, signal according to where the receiver last had full control of a non-spinning disc.
 If the receiver drops the disc on ground contact, then picks it up again while out-of-bounds, you should signal out-of-bounds.